ker0x/messenger/README.md

-# PHP library for Facebook Messenger Bot
+# PHP API for Facebook Messenger

+This is a WIP project.